burlachenkok/exploring-python3/python3-note.md

 ## Empty(Pass) Statements

 The `pass` statement does "nothing" similar to the C++ `;` statement.
-Such empty statements are used in programming languages when language requires a statement, but the logic of the algorithm requires "do nothing".
+Such empty statements are used in programming languages when the language requires a statement, but the logic of the algorithm requires "do nothing".

 ## Division of Numbers in Python
 The division operator in Python 3.* `/` always returns a float.
-To do floor division and get an integer result you can use the `//` operator.
-To calculate the remainder, you can use `%` similar to C/C++/Java.
+To do floor division and get an integer result, you can use the `//` operator.
+To calculate the remainder, you can use `%`, similar to C/C++/Java.

 ## Printing